Rollercoaster. 1919-1920, restored after fires in 1949 and 1957. As of 2010, awaiting restoration following a further fire in 2008.

 Reasons for Designation

-The Scenic Railway at Dreamland, Margate, built in 1920 by JH Iles for his new American-style amusement park is recommended for listing at Grade II* for the following principal reasons:
+The Scenic Railway at Dreamland, Margate, built in 1920 by JH Iles for his new American-style amusement park is designated at Grade II* for the following principal reasons:

 * Rarity: it is the oldest surviving roller coaster in Britain and is of international importance as the second oldest in Europe and amongst the five oldest in the world of this prominent C20 entertainment structure;